tahasama/storyat/README.md

 # storyat

-### made with React Native, Expo, redux toolkit and Firebase (Storage, authentification and FireStore).
+### React Native, Expo, redux toolkit and Firebase (Storage, authentification and FireStore).

 A mobile App for sharing, commenting and reacting to posts